 - Prioritise potentially contaminated sites in an ordered, rational and efficient manner; - Carry out detailed site investigation in a staged approach initially via a desk top study and a site walkover.
-If after review of the data collected it is considered that further detailed information is required, then a Phase 2 detailed inspection will be carried out in accordance with BS 5930:1999+A2:2010 Code of Practice for Site Investigations and BS 10175:2011+A2:2017, Code of Practice for The Investigation of Potentially Contaminated Sites: - Communicate with other regulatory bodies and appropriate persons affected by the investigation, or the significant contaminant linkage to ensure that all available information is gathered; - Utilise other legislation where appropriate to prevent or remediate contamination.
-Such legislation includes The Water Resources Act 1991, The Water Resources Act 1991 (Amendment) (England and Wales) Regulations 2009, Environmental Permitting (England and Wales) Regulations 2016, Environmental Permitting (England and Wales) Regulations 2018 (As Amended) and the Environmental Protection Act 1990;
+If after review of the data collected it is considered that further detailed information is required, then a Phase 2 detailed inspection will be carried out in accordance with BS 10175:2011+A2:2017, Code of Practice for The Investigation of Potentially Contaminated Sites; - Communicate with other regulatory bodies and appropriate persons affected by the investigation, or the significant contaminant linkage to ensure that all available information is gathered; - Utilise other legislation where appropriate to prevent or remediate contamination.
+Such legislation includes The Water Resources Act 1991 (Amendment) (England and Wales) Regulations 2009, Environmental Permitting (England and Wales) Regulations 2018 (As Amended) and the Environmental Protection Act 1990; - Upon completion of the site investigation a Written Statement will be issued if no further action is needed.
+However, a Risk Summary will be produced to the appropriate persons connected to land potentially affected by contamination.
+This is a new requirement created by the revised Guidance;

-- Upon completion of the site investigation a Written Statement will be issued if no further action is needed.
-However, a Risk Summary will be produced to the appropriate persons connected to land potentially affected by contamination and other interested parties.
-This is a new requirement created by the revised Guidance; - Ensure the working database of information collected from a variety of sources is continually updated and reviewed; - Take action where required to prevent or remediate significant harm or the significant possibility of significant harm to human health, ecology, animals and the environment.
+- Ensure the working database of information collected from a variety of sources is continually updated and reviewed; - Take action where required to prevent or alleviate significant harm or the significant possibility of significant harm to human health and the environment.